benjaminadk/bvgsoftware/_posts/how-to-build-a-color-picker.md

 ---
 title: 'How To Build A Color Picker With React'
-excerpt: 'Building a color picker was one of the first projects I tried my hand at once I knew how to string together a couple lines of JavaScript.
-They were total abombinations if my memory serves me correctly.
-Recently, I needed a simple color picker for my latest project Palette Pal.
-This article will cover process the step by step.'
+excerpt: 'Learn how to build a color picker from scratch using the popular UI library, React.
+Take your React skills to the next level by following this multipart series.'
 coverImage: '/assets/blog/how-to-build-a-color-picker/cover.jpg'
 date: '2019-08-12T05:35:07.322Z'
 author: